oVirt/ovirt-site/source/release/3.4/test-day.html.md

 ### Known issues

+#### Not able to add a node to 3.4 Cluster in Ovirt 3.4 engine

+A Fedora 19 node goes to "non operational" state with the error "Host IPADDRESS is compatible with versions (3.0,3.1,3.2,3.3) and cannot join Cluster Default which is set to version 3.4.".
+The libvirt shipped by default on Fedora 19 does not support a feature needed by cluster Level 3.4.
+The recommended fix is to enable the fedora-virt-preview repo, delivered with the ovirt-release , and to update libvirt from it.
+Relevant bugzilla: <https://bugzilla.redhat.com/show_bug.cgi?id=1056918>

 ## oVirt 3.4 New Features - Test Status Table

 Please report test results on the [report etherpad](http://etherpad.ovirt.org/p/3.4-testday-1) or on the table below.